Pío Pico

-Don Pío de Jesús Pico IV (May 5, 1801 – September 11, 1894) was a Californio politician, ranchero, and entrepreneur, famous for serving as the last governor of Alta California under Mexican rule from 1845 to 1846.
+Pío de Jesús Pico IV (May 5, 1801 – September 11, 1894) was a Californio politician, ranchero, and entrepreneur, famous for serving as the last governor of Alta California under Mexican rule from 1845 to 1846.
 He briefly held the governorship during a disputed period in 1832.
 A member of the prominent Pico family of California, he was one of the wealthiest men in California at the time and a hugely influential figure in Californian society, continuing as a citizen of the nascent U.S. state of California.

 His legacy can be seen in the numerous places named after him, such as the city of Pico Rivera, Pico Boulevard in Los Angeles, Pio Pico State Historic Park, and numerous schools that bear his name.

 Early years

 Ancestry

 Pío Pico was of Native American, Spanish, Italian, and African ancestry.
 His earliest known ancestor is the Count Mazzi, who lived during the early 1600s in the town of Pico in Central Italy.
 Pico's great grandfather, the Spanish-born Pío de Jesús Pico III, likely came to Mexico during the first or second decade of the 18th century.
 (Note: Pío Pico III's date of immigration to colonial Mexico came from a 1986 pamphlet for the Pío Pico State Historic Park by Howard Holter.
 However, Holter's source for this is unknown.)

 Pico's paternal grandmother, María Jacinta Vastida, (Note: Pico's grandmother's name is usually spelled Vastida, but has occasionally been spelled Bastida) was listed in the 1790 census as a mulata (Spanish-African).
 His paternal grandfather, Santiago de la Cruz Pico, was described as a mestizo (Native American-Spanish) in the same census.
 Santiago was one of the soldiers who accompanied Juan Bautista de Anza on the expedition that left Tubac, Arizona for California in 1775 to explore the region and colonize it.
 Santiago and María Jacinta were from the provinces of what are now Sinaloa and Sonora.